Jonathan Nez: U.S. national politics

 Nez was an early primary supporter of Hillary Clinton's 2016 presidential campaign and served on the Hillary for America Arizona Leadership Council.

 Nez was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.
 He was one of the electors for Arizona in 2020 for the presidential election.

 On October 16, 2023, Nez announced his candidacy for Arizona's 2nd congressional district, currently held by Republican Eli Crane.
 Crane defeated Nez in the general election, 54% to 45%.

 On July 22, 2025, Nez announced that he would run again for the 2nd congressional district in the 2026 election.

 Personal life

 Nez is married to Phefelia Nez, who was appointed in 2022 to serve on the trustee board of the John F. Kennedy Center of Performing Arts.

-2022 vehicle ramming incident

-Nez and his family were nearly struck when an SUV drove through a parade in Gallup, New Mexico.
+Nez and his family were nearly struck when an SUV drove through a parade in Gallup, New Mexico, in August 2022.
 In total, fifteen people were left injured.
 Nez later reflected on the event saying "You would think it would never happen here.
-I’m sorry to say it happened here in Gallup, New Mexico." and "it was a difficult time for us".
+I'm sorry to say it happened here in Gallup, New Mexico", and "it was a difficult time for us".